 Pattern Day Traders believe the shapes of the patterns show how the market is moving.
 A Falling Wedge shows a falling or bear market, while a Rising Wedge indicates a rising or bull market.

 If you want to learn the day trading patterns, you need to conduct research and get professional stock market training.
-There are many great resources that can teach you day trading chart patterns and strategies.
+Many great resources can teach you day trading chart patterns and strategies.
 There is also software to help recognize chart patterns automatically.

 You want to be a successful stock investor but don’t know where to start.